camunda/camunda-docs-manual/content/webapps/tasklist/configuration.md

 You can override the default configuration of Tasklist using a central configuration file located in `app/tasklist/scripts/config.js`.
-Currently, the following configuration options are
+The following configuration options are
 available:

 # Date Format